springload/draftjs_exporter/README.md

     )
 ```

 Apart from `create_element`, a `parse_html` method is also available.
-Use it to interface with other HTML generators, like template engines.
+Use it to interface with other HTML generators, like template engines – at your own risk: that method does not sanitize the input.

 See `examples.py` in the repository for more details.